 As a second computation we take p = 0.6, so that $\epsilon = -0.2 < 0$.
 For an infinitely large C-R network we expect to see reactive type percolation behaviour (with probability one) for both small and large frequencies.
-We present the results of computing $|Y(\omega)|$ from the (60) compared with computations from a number of realisations of the network when N = 90,9900, in Figure 14.
+We present the results of computing $|Y(\omega)|$ from the quadratic equation (69) compared with computations from a number of realisations of the network when N = 90,9900, in Figure 17.
 In this computation we again see a greater statistical range when N = 90 than when N = 9900.
 Indeed in the case of N = 90 a small number of the realisations show resistive percolation behaviour rather than reactive.
-This is not seen in the calculations from (60) closely match the computations over the whole range.
+This is not seen in the calculations for N = 9900.
+In both cases the results of the calculations from (69) closely match the computations over the whole range.